 Most addictions start out as an experience the addict sees as positive, with multiple benefits.

 Often the addiction imparts some kind of nourishment – social, emotional, a sense of accomplishment, pride, belonging, intimacy, or comfort…

 As the addict’s commitment increases, costs start to appear and even be noticed by friends and family.
 But for the addict those costs are well worth it.

-Then there’s a wake-up call… A DUI, a financial crisis, loss of a relationship… In tango the wake-up call is often the aftermath of a tango breakup, when the ex-lovers find themselves negotiating a difficult landscape, dividing up the milongas, or tolerating pain in order to keep dancing.
+Then there’s a wake-up call… A drunk driving offense, a financial crisis, loss of a relationship… (In tango the wake-up call is often the aftermath of a tango breakup, when the ex-lovers find themselves negotiating a difficult landscape, dividing up the milongas, or tolerating pain in order to keep dancing.)